-Each Christmas for the past decade, Etienne Russo and the villa eugénie team have sent a financial donation to a different charity.
+Each Christmas for over a decade, Etienne Russo and the villa eugénie team have sent a financial donation to a different charity.
 The organizations that we’ve chosen to support provide invaluable aid and services to individuals, families and communities whose lives are often unimaginably worse off than our own.

 From facilitating clean water supplies to sending emergency humanitarian aid, or funding surgical operations and distributing laptops to disadvantaged children, the tireless and pioneering work of these charities helps transform lives and nurture future generations.
 We’re proud to say it’s become an annual tradition, and one we’ll honor for years to come.